-To do so, we will first take a quick look at both tools by comparing them among eight categories.
-For each category, we nominate a winner.
+To answer this question, we compared and tested both tools across eight categories.
+For each category, we nominated a winner.

 What we will cover in this article: